sstadick/bioinfo_benchmarks/README.md

 ## Implementation Notes

 I chose to use a class in Python because in a real life scenario, I would create a dataclass to take advantage of mypy / the type system.
 Classes are a little bit slower though.
 In Perl, I would likely not have used a class, since there is no real type benefit to doing so.
-I used Moo here just level the playing field.
+I used Class::XSAccessor here just level the playing field.
 If dicts are uses in the Perl and Python versions, they both go to about 7.5s, with Perl having a slight edge.